mickfuzz/phd4/_posts/2021-06-14-concrete-frameworks.md

 ## Part Four - Alternative, Authentic Approaches

 You could argue that the skills required to answer the GCSE questions outlined in the previous section are quite different from coding in a real life setting.
 For example in a real setting coders will often be working within existing projects, patching and remixing existing code, including external libraries and adapted to existing practices and patterns used by their colleagues and code communities.

 As discussed teachers must resolve the trade off between leading concepts tested in exams and the engagement potential of student working on their own projects.

-The 12 principles promote both abstract and concrete approaches.
+We have looked at some of the 12 principles and quick reads promoted by the NCCE both abstract and concrete approaches.
 These include of them are _Make concrete_ and _Get hands-on_.
 While it is not contradictory to encourage both abstract and concrete approaches, given the tactic moving between the two perspectives via _semantic waves_ , the resources provided, perhaps because they are targeted at school, supporting more formal learning approaches.

 There is also danger that this abstract approach to algorithms, while containing the promise of transfer to other domains, has the danger of distracting teachers from other creative ways of representing the learning outcomes of more concrete approaches.
 <!-- is this about observation? -->